prasad-pai/prasad-pai.github.io/READING_LIST_UNFILTERED.md

 1. On the Calculation of Volume 1 by Solvej Balle
 1. Whose Body? by Dorothy Sayers
 1. The Train by Georges Simeon
-1. The Stond Diaries by Carol Shields
+1. The Stone Diaries by Carol Shields
 1. The Door by Magda Szabo
 1. The Corrections by Jonathan Franzen
 1. Daoemon Voices by Philip Pullman